ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 authorImageUrl: https://avatars0.githubusercontent.com/u/14233220
 ---

-With version 11 we release a complete rewrite of filtering, sorting and selections.
-With our initial release a few versions back we decided to use a similar syntax as Prisma did.
+With version 11, we release a complete rewrite of filtering, sorting, and selections.
+With our initial release a few versions back, we decided to use a similar syntax as Prisma did.
 Initially, this looked like a very intuitive way of declaring filters.
-In preview releases of version 11 we already shipped some extensions, like object filters and list filters.
+We already shipped some extensions in preview releases of version 11, like object filters, list filters, etc.

-We started investigating into opening up the API for users that want to provide their own set of filters or write their own database providers.
-Quickly we realized that the API was not good enough for a public release and, even worse, the underlying GraphQL syntax was not ideal.
+We started investigating into opening up the API for users who want to provide their filters or write their database providers for Hot Chocolate.
+Quickly we realized that the API was not good enough for a public release and, even worse, the underlying GraphQL syntax was not ideal to use.

 This was a huge setback for us, but we still went back to the drawing board and made a complete redesign of it.
-We looked at a lot of different implementation of similar features and combined with the experience we made, we settled on a similar approach to Hasura or Postgraphile.
+We looked at many different implementations of similar features, and combined with the experience we made; we settled on a similar approach to Hasura or Postgraphile.

-The main issue with the filters released with version 10, is the strict binding of field and operation.
-The discussion and a detailed description of the issue we faced can be followed in this [Issue on GitHub](https://github.com/ChilliCream/hotchocolate/issues/2044)
+The main issue with the filters released with version 10 is the strict binding of field and operation.
+The discussion and a detailed description of the problem we faced can be followed in this [Issue on GitHub](https://github.com/ChilliCream/hotchocolate/issues/2044)

 Here is a quick summary: